Define an application for management with Trident protect

 -

-Create and apply the application definition, replacing values in brackets with information from your environment.
-You can include namespaces and resources in the application definition using comma-separated lists with the arguments shown in the following example:
+Create and apply the application definition using one of the following examples, replacing values in brackets with information from your environment.
+You can include namespaces and resources in the application definition using comma-separated lists with the arguments shown in the examples.

 tridentctl-protect create application <my_new_app_cr_name> --namespaces <namespaces_to_include> --csr <cluster_scoped_resources_to_include> --namespace <my-app-namespace>